Post Charges

 For example, if you are posting charges for a telemedicine encounter, you may need to change the billing place of service for some carriers.
 Also, sometimes a claim is billed out under a supervising provider of service.
 The changes you make here will not effect the scheduled Appointment Provider for the encounter.

-If you need to add a modifier to a code, you can click on a procedure to select any variations in your practice’s customizable Procedures table.
+The Diagnoses and Procedures components display what the clinician selected in the Bill window (their “electronic encounter form”).
+If you need to add a modifier to a code, you can click on a procedure to select variations.

 You can optionally add diagnoses or procedures that you need for billing.